Language Requirement: None

 Academic Details

-You will enroll in the Food and Culture in Greece course to be taught by Dr. Stephen Wooten with additional class lectures provided by local experts in classical history and traditional Greek foods and foodways.
-This course is recognized and approved for academic credit by various GEO partner institutions.
-Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
-Check with your study abroad advisor for more information.
+You will be enrolled in the Food and Culture in Greece course to be taught by Dr. Stephen Wooten with additional class lectures provided by local experts in classical history and traditional Greek foods and foodways.

-The academic content of the program will provide students with a solid grounding in the key concepts and theories of food studies, allowing them to adopt a “food studies” perspective and utilize the food and culture framework.
+The academic content of the program will provide you with a solid grounding in the key concepts and theories of food studies, allowing you to adopt a “food studies” perspective and utilize the food and culture framework.
 A significant part of this program is spent visiting different parts of Greece to experience the cultural and culinary diversity of the country, with local experts providing their perspective on their regional cuisine and identity.
-Some meals are provided by the program to expose students to the diversity of food and food culture in the country.
+Some meals are provided by the program to expose you to the diversity of food and food culture in the country.

 Course Equivalencies